Perspective | When you walk a dog, your mind is as likely to wander as the dog is

 I find the commentary that real estate agents add to their “For sale” signs fascinating.
 Some read “Must see inside” or “I’m gorgeous inside.”
 I always feel sad when I see these.
 They’re the real estate equivalent of “Has a nice personality.”

-Maybe we should just get rid of real-estate yard signs totally.
+Maybe we should just get rid of real estate yard signs totally.
 No “For sale.”
 No “Open house Sunday.”
 No “Under contract.”
 One morning you walk out to get the paper and someone new is living next door.

 As I walked, my mind wandered to other signs.
 On a business, “Under new management” is a rebuke to the old management: “Those guys?
 You know they stank.
 We know they stank.
 We’re not them.
 There’s a new sheriff in town.”